mchmarny/vimp/README.md

 # vimp

-Import CLI for OSS vulnerability scanner output.
-Generalizes vulnerability reports from common OSS scanners into a generic format and imports them into a target database.
+Import CLI for data output from OSS vulnerability scanners.
+Extracts vulnerabilities from reports output by common OSS scanners and converts it into a generic format which then is saved into a target store.
 Useful for comparing data across multiple scanners.

-## usage
+## Usage

 Given a container image digest: